The current funding opportunities are available below.

 All grant applications and proposals must be accompanied by a completed, signed internal budget.
 Completed documents must be passed on to the Research and Enterprise Office who will submit them on behalf of the researcher(s).

-Please inform your Research Advisor if you intend to apply as Principal Investigator for any contestable funding, whether advertised here or not, at the beginning of the development of your application.
+Please inform your Research Adviser if you intend to apply as Principal Investigator for any contestable funding, whether advertised here or not, at the beginning of the development of your application.
 The same situation exists if you have been approached by researchers at another institution/organisation to collaborate on a funding proposal where Otago is not the lead institution and/or is not submitting the proposal.
 Contact details for Research Advisors are given below.

 University of Otago Research Grants (UORG)